 An architect and Korean War veteran from New York who started killing criminals after his wife and daughter were attacked inside his own apartment.
 He started his vigilante career by killing small-time bad guys (muggers, rapists etc.), moved to street gangs and by the end of the series takes on heavily armed mafiosos.

 - Anti-Hero: When you are a vigilante who murders bad guys, this kinda comes with the territory.

 - Badass Mustache: The trademark Bronson 'stache.

-- Berserk Button: While Paul kills all crooks equally, he gives far worse punishments to rapists, muggers and drug addicts, all of whom were responsible for his greatest tragedies.
+- Berserk Button: While Kersey kills all crooks equally, he gives far worse punishments to rapists, muggers and drug addicts, all of whom were responsible for his greatest tragedies.

-- Beware the Nice Ones: Who'd thought that some nebbish architect guy would end up taking down several criminal organizations?
+- Beware the Nice Ones: Who would have thought that some nebbish architect would end up taking down several criminal organizations?

-- Cartwright Curse: No woman is safe from harm around Paul, least of all his family.
+- Cartwright Curse: No woman is safe from harm around Kersey, least of all members of his family.
 Except for Geri, who left him due to his violent lifestyle.